ionic-team/ionic-docs/docs/angular/slides.md

 ```

 :::note
-Importing `swiper-bundle.min.css` imports styles for all modules.
+Importing `swiper/css/bundle` imports styles for all modules.
 When using the SCSS or Less styles, you will need to import the styles for each module.
 See <a href="https://swiperjs.com/angular#styles" target="_blank" rel="noopener noreferrer">https://swiperjs.com/angular#styles</a> for a full list of stylesheets.
 :::
 ## Properties